Bar Crawls: Nuremberg – The Altstadt

 As the evening approaches, you may choose now as the time to fortify your stomach, but even if you don’t rest assured of a pleasant atmosphere in Hutt’n’s surprisingly locals-dominated taproom.
 It’s the kind of place I imagine picturing for motivation if I had been trekking in the desert.

-The beer options are relatively interesting too – had a Rote-weissbier before?
+The beer options are relatively interesting too – had a Rote-Weissbier before?
 Can’t say I’ve even seen a craft brewery trying that one.
-Not to mention Rots, Schwarzes, Bocks, all readily available in Nuremberg but difficult to find in other regions of the country, let along outside it.
+Not to mention other Rots, Schwarzes, Bocks, all readily available in Nuremberg but difficult to find in other regions of the country, let along outside it.
 All are available on tap.

 Other than the beers almost constantly taking a long time to pour (adjust the flow rate perhaps?), there’s very little to dislike about this place.
 A good pub atmosphere and a nice place to strike up a conversation – it’s clear there’s a bigger mission than purely running a pub – they sell all kind of spin-off products – mustard, whiskey, brandy, but we’ll let them off.
 I’ve spent many a good hour in this place.